-AAA will host 150 expert speakers and thought leaders, more than 450 anatomy-related poster presentations, and 50 symposia at EB 2020 – the world’s largest gathering of anatomical science researchers and educators.
-Shine a spotlight on your own research by submitting an abstract.
+AAA will virtually host 150 expert speakers and thought leaders, more than 450 anatomy-related poster presentations, and 50 symposia at EB 2021 – the world’s largest gathering of anatomical science researchers and educators.

-This is your opportunity to share your research, expertise, and insights with a large audience.
+This is your opportunity to share your research and expertise!

 Submit Your Abstract »